Welcome, friends! If you’ve stumbled upon this blog post, chances are you, or someone you know is struggling with asthma.

 - Medications: Pulmonologists often prescribe medications to help manage asthma symptoms.
 These may include bronchodilators, which help open up the airways, and inhaled corticosteroids, which help reduce inflammation in the airways.
 Other medications that may be used include leukotriene modifiers, immunomodulators, and biologic therapies.

 - Asthma action plan: Pulmonologists can help you develop an asthma action plan, which outlines what to do in case of an asthma flare-up.
-This can include instructions on when to use your rescue inhaler, when to seek medical attention, and steps to take to prevent future flare-ups.
+It can include instructions on when to use your rescue inhaler, seek medical attention, and take steps to prevent future flare-ups.

 - Allergy testing: If your asthma is triggered by allergens, a pulmonologist may recommend allergy testing to identify specific triggers.
 This can help you avoid these triggers and reduce your risk of asthma flare-ups.